Learning to Generate Unit Tests for Automated Debugging: Experimental Setup

-\begin{itemize}[noitemsep,leftmargin=*] \item \textbf{Attack Rate.} We measure the attacking ability of a UT generator $T_{\theta}$ by matching how often the output of a gold reference solution $f_r$ for input $\hat{x}$ differs from that of the buggy code $\hat{f_b}$.
+\begin{itemize}[topsep=-1pt,noitemsep,leftmargin=*] \item \textbf{Attack Rate.} We measure the attacking ability of a UT generator by the frequency with which the output of a gold solution $f_r$ for input $\widehat{x}$ differs from that of the buggy code $\widehat{f_b}$.

-\item \textbf{Output Accuracy.} This metric measures how often the output of a generated unit test $\hat{y}$ is consistent with the problem description, i.e., generates the same output as the reference gold code $f_r$.
+\item \textbf{Output Accuracy.} Measures how often the output of a generated unit test $\widehat{y}$ is consistent with the problem description, i.e., generates the same output as the reference code $f_r$.

-\item \textbf{Accuracy $\cap$ Attack.} This metric combines both attack rate and output accuracy and represents how often a unit test generator $T_\theta$ generates a useful (i.e., \emph{failing}) unit test for a given target code $\hat{f}_b$ while \emph{also} predicting the output \emph{correctly}. \end{itemize}
+\item \textbf{Accuracy $\cap$ Attack.} This metric combines both attack rate and output accuracy and represents how often a unit test generator $T_\theta$ generates a useful (i.e., \emph{failing}) unit test for a given target code $\widehat{f}_b$ while \emph{also} predicting the output \emph{correctly}. \end{itemize}

 We rely on intrinsic metrics during development on a validation split from MBPP+ data, e.g., for checkpoint selection and prompt design.
-Then, we measure the utility and effectiveness of \method{} by computing the \textbf{pass@1 code accuracy}, i.e., the percentage of codes passing \textit{all} unit tests on code debugging and generation tasks.

-\paragraph{Baselines.} We compare \method{} against the following (prompts in \cref{app:prompts}): \begin{itemize}[noitemsep,leftmargin=*] \item \textbf{\underline{No UT} feedback: } In this baseline, we use self-generated or self-critique feedback, following prior work~\cite{madaan2024self,shinn2024reflexion,chen2023teaching}.
+Then, we measure the utility and effectiveness of \method{} by computing the \textbf{pass@1 code accuracy}, i.e., the percentage of codes passing \textit{all} unit tests on code debugging and generation tasks. \paragraph{Baselines.} We compare \method{} against the following (prompts in \cref{app:prompts}): \begin{itemize}[topsep=-1pt,noitemsep,leftmargin=*] \item \textbf{\underline{No UT} feedback: } In this baseline, we use self-generated or self-critique feedback, following prior work~\citep{madaan2024self,shinn2024reflexion,chen2023teaching}.
 Specifically, we prompt the model to generate an explanation about the bugs in the target code in addition to determining if the target code is correct, i.e., does not have any more bugs.

-\item \textbf{\underline{Random}ly-sampled UTs: } Here, we relax the requirement for the LLM to generate failing unit tests, and prompt the model to jointly generate valid unit tests (inputs and outputs) based on the task description, irrespective of the target code, i.e., we sample $(\hat{x}, \hat{y}) \sim T_\theta(d)$.
+\item \textbf{\underline{Random}ly-sampled UTs: } Consistent with \citet{chencodet}, we relax the requirement for the LLM to generate failing unit tests, and prompt the model to jointly generate valid unit tests (inputs and outputs) based on the task description, irrespective of the target code, i.e., we sample $(\widehat{x}, \widehat{y}) \sim T_\theta(d)$.
+We further expand on the comparison with \citet{chencodet} in \cref{ssec:ablate}.